norcams/docs-enduser/docs/enddate.rst

 Before a project reaches its end date, the administrator of the project, as well as the contact if it exists, will be notified by email.
-When a project reaches end date, it is put into quarantine for 90 days before it is deleted.
-When a project is deleted after 90 days, all of its resources (instances, volumes, snapshots etc.) and all data contained within those resources are deleted forever.
+When a project reaches end date, it is put into quarantine for 90 days and then deleted.
+When a project is deleted, all of its resources (instances, volumes, snapshots etc.) and all data contained within those resources are deleted forever.
 There are no backups.

 Detailed description of the policy: